Otahuhu

 Former Industrial Site Redevelopment

-As residential demand increases, former industrial and commercial sites in Otahuhu are being redeveloped for housing.
-These brownfield sites require assessment for contaminated fill, removal of unsuitable material, and ground improvement before residential construction can proceed.
-Auckland Council contaminated land provisions may apply.
+As residential demand grows, former industrial and commercial sites in Otahuhu are being converted for housing.
+Brownfield sites here need assessment for contaminated fill, removal of unsuitable material, and ground improvement before any residential construction can start.
+Auckland Council's contaminated land provisions apply and you don't want to discover a problem mid-excavation.

 Constrained Transport Corridor

-Otahuhu's position as a major transport hub with the train station, bus interchange, and SH1 motorway creates both access advantages and constraints.
-Civil construction projects must coordinate with transport operations, manage heavy vehicle movements through residential streets, and comply with noise and vibration standards near the transport corridor.
+Otahuhu is a major transport hub: train station, bus interchange, SH1 motorway.
+That creates both access advantages and real constraints.
+Civil construction projects have to coordinate with transport operations, manage heavy vehicle movements through residential streets, and comply with noise and vibration standards near the transport corridor.
+It adds coordination overhead that a suburban greenfield site doesn't have.

 Why Choose Us